LP-116/Project-3/README.md

 Firstly, a skeleton HTML file was created to outline where our visualisations would go and to give me a html file to work with.

 Next we moved on to creating the app routes.
-12 app routes were created that returned data in json format:
+15 app routes were created that returned data in json format:

-*	2 routes related to rendering the html pages
+*	5 routes related to rendering the html pages
-*	2 routes related to web scraping
+*	1 routes related to web scraping
-*	1 route that was used to populate the drop down menu’s
+*	3 route that was used to populate the drop down menu’s
-*	3 routes were used to generate map data
-*	3 routes were used to generate the graphs/stats section
+*	5 routes were used to generate the graphs/stats sections
-*	And lastly 1 route was used to generate the data required for a data tab.
+*	And lastly 1 route was used to generate the data required for a database tab.

+The app routes read in the smaller csv files and then use the pandas to_dict method to convert the data into a dictionary.
+The dictionary is then returned in a jsonified format.

+The machine learning html page also contained code to use a saved model and the pass user input data through the model to generate a prediction.
+More info on the machine learning process is found in the behind the scenes section.

-__Dashboard creation tools:__
+__App creation tools:__

-The below tools were used in creating our dashboard:
+The below tools were used in creating the app:
-•	D3.js – To write the code that generated the visualisations
+•	D3.js – To write the code that generated the visualisations.
-•	Chart.js – The library used to generate the bar and line chart
+•	Chart.js – The library used to generate the graphs.
 •	Bootstrap – To design our html page
 •	Bootswatch – We used the Flatly theme
 •	Mapbox – To generate the maps with leaflet.